 1140 Clock Hours

-This program is designed to provide students with the basic knowledge and skills required to become an entry level Medical Assistant including foundational courses in Anatomy, Physiology and Medical Terminology.
-Includes instruction in basic anatomy and physiology; medical terminology; medical law and ethics; patient psychology and communications; medical office procedures; and clinical diagnostic, examination, testing, and treatment procedures.
-The Medical Assisting program also contains a clinical externship which is completed in an outside medical facility.
+Our program is designed to provide students with the basic knowledge and skills required to become an entry level Medical Assistant including foundational courses in Anatomy, Physiology and Medical Terminology.
+The program includes instruction in basic anatomy and physiology; medical terminology; medical law and ethics; patient psychology and communications; medical office procedures; and clinical diagnostic, examination, testing, and treatment procedures.
+At Hollywood Institute becoming a certified medical assistant can be affordable as Hollywood Institute is approved to provide financial aid to those who qualify.
+The medical assistant training program includes instruction in basic anatomy and physiology; medical terminology; medical law and ethics; patient psychology and communications; medical office procedures; and clinical diagnostic, examination, testing, and treatment procedures. also contains a clinical externship which is completed in an outside medical facility.

 An understanding of the human biological systems including the digestive, endocrine, nervous-muscular, respiratory, cardiovascular and reproductive systems.
 An understanding of human behavior and culture and its impact on health and medical care.